 Advanced and Pain-Free Weight Training Routines

-The Swiss Bar can have additional weight plates attached to either end, just like a barbell.
+The Swiss Bar can attach additional weight plates to either end, just like a barbell.
 This opens the door to more advanced, pain-free weight training routines.

 Standard Bar vs. Swiss Bar: